 As if divorce itself isn’t bad enough, when there are kids involved, it’s even worse.
 In fact, most newly divorced parents would say the hardest part about divorce is missing the kids when they are with the ex-wife or ex-husband.
 Going to bed without those bedtime romps and kisses every night or waking up to a lonely, quiet house can be extremely tough.

 The good news is that you’ll learn to cope with the children being away.
 You’ll never stop missing the kids, but you can adjust to your new lifestyle.
-Here are five tips for coping when you miss your kids.
+Here are eight tips for coping when you miss your kids.

 Stop Beating Yourself Up